FAQ

 I am a part-owner of a cooperatively owned farm business, is my farm eligible to receive a grant?

-Yes, but please present a project that is not tied to permanent infrastructure that can’t be moved or used in the event you are unable to remain using the land or equipment in the long term.
-We ask that you demonstrate in your application that your project has flexibility and some longevity (i.e. purchases or investments made can move with you if you need to seek a new arrangement.)
+Yes, but please present a project that is not tied to permanent infrastructure and can’t be moved or used in the event you are unable to continue using the land or equipment in the long term.
+We ask that you demonstrate in your application that your project has flexibility and some longevity (i.e., purchases or investments made can move with you if you need to seek a new arrangement).

 My project budget exceeds PCF’s maximum grant bid, can I still apply?

-If your project budget is much larger than PCF’s maximum grant bid of $3,500, you are eligible to apply, however, we request that you demonstrate where the additional funding is coming from to make up the difference (i.e. savings, pre-approval for a loan or otherwise).
-If you do not have a set plan for raising the extra funds at the time of submitting your application as to how you will raise the auxiliary funding needed to complete the project, we highly encourage you to present a project that is within the $1,000 to $3,500 range we are offering.
+If your project budget is much larger than PCF’s maximum grant bid of $5,000, you are eligible to apply; however, we request that you demonstrate where the additional funding is coming from to make up the difference (i.e., savings, pre-approval for a loan, or otherwise).
+If you do not have a set plan for raising the extra funds at the time of submitting your application as to how you will raise the auxiliary funding needed to complete the project, we highly encourage you to present a project that is within the $1,000 to $5,000 range we are offering.

 Do I have to have organic certifications or sustainability measures in place to apply?

-No. We are keenly aware that the state’s policies around organic certifications create significant hurdles for most operators and as a result, we are not making it an eligibility requirement.
+No. We are keenly aware that the state’s policies around organic certifications create significant hurdles for most operators, and as a result, we are not making it an eligibility requirement.
 However, we are enthusiastic about operations that are run sustainably to enhance and conserve natural resources.
-If you can illustrate how you currently implement or plan to implement sustainable practices and/or ethics it will contribute to the strength of your application.
+If you can illustrate how you currently implement or plan to implement sustainable practices, it will contribute to the strength of your application.

 Why does PCF request information regarding operating expenses and gross revenue?